CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 ## 3. Logistics

-- Security: You must have your valid government ID card with you for entry into the building and at all times while onsite.
+- **Security**: You must have your valid government ID card with you for entry into the building and at all times while onsite.
-- Food Services: A cafeteria is available on site.
+- **Food Services**: A cafeteria is available on site.
 It is open daily from 7:00 am to 3:00 pm.
-- Dress Code: Casual.
+- **Dress Code**: Casual.
 Bring a sweater or jacket to ensure your comfort.
-- Allergies: Some participants attending the course may suffer from environmental sensitivities.
+- **Allergies**: Some participants attending the course may suffer from environmental sensitivities.
 Please refrain from using fragranced products for the duration of the course.
-- Accommodations: Please contact csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca
+- **Accommodations**: Please contact csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca
 if you require special accommodation.

 *************************